 Python Zip function- How to combine multiple iterable sequences?

-With the zip() function you can create a new iterable sequence in which each element at an index will be the union of elements at the same index in each sequence.
+In the computer, zipping files means combining multiple files into a single one.
+The zip() function in Python combines multiple iterable objects (strings, lists, etc.) into a single object.
+It returns a new iterable sequence in which each element at an index is the union of elements at the same index from each input sequence.

-• The zip function takes zero or more iterable objects and returns an iterable list of tuples.
-Each tuple has one element from each object passed-in function.
+• In the zip function, one or more iterable objects are passed as arguments and return a list of tuples.
+Where individual tuple contains one element from each object passed into the function.

-• If no argument is passed, returns an empty list with zero tuples.
+• If no argument is passed, it returns an empty list (no tuples).

-• If a single object is passed, the function converts, the object to the list of tuples.
-Where each element is a tuple with a single element.
+• If a single argument is passed, the function converts the object to a list of tuples where each element is a tuple with a single element.

 Syntax ->

-Arguments – Can be one or more build-in iterables (string, list, etc.) or they could be user-defined.
+Arguments (iterables) – These can be one or more built-in iterable (string, list, etc.) or be user-defined.

-Return Value – Return a list of tuples.
+Value Returned(retVal) – Return a list of tuples.

 How to use the zip function in a Python program?

-This is the basic example, where two lists of the same size will combine.
+The following is the primary example of how two lists of the same size will be zipped.

 # Program to combine two lists